Overhead shot of a team meeting a at a large table

 Brainstorming Meetings: Brainstorming sessions employ a flexible agenda, focusing on fostering creativity.
 While there’s often a facilitator to keep discussions on track, the format remains loose and organic.
 Key components include:

-• Warm-up activities: Creative exercises to break the ice.
+• Warm-up activities: creative exercises to break the ice

 Weekly Staff Meetings: Weekly meetings follow a clear, formal agenda, prioritized for time management and operational focus.
 The format is typically sequential, covering set topics.
 Key components include:

-• Announcements: Changes in priorities, objectives, or resources.
+• Announcements: changes in priorities or resources

 Roles and Participation

-• Facilitator: Keeps the group on track without imposing direction.
+• Facilitator: keeps the group on track

-• Note-Taker: Records key points, decisions, and action items for future reference.
+• Note-Taker: records decisions and action items

 Tone and Atmosphere

-• Weekly Staff Meetings: Professional and structured.
+• Weekly Staff Meetings: Professional and structured, emphasizing efficiency and task completion.

 Tools and Techniques